 Q: Can we bring carry-on bags on board your shuttle?

 A: No. We ask that you leave your bags in your hotel room.
-The only bags that are allowed on board the Tour Shutles are small purses.
+For security reasons, the only bags that are allowed on board the Tour Shutles are small purses.
 We reserve the right to search any purses you bring on board.

 NYC Tour Questions